jupyterhub/grafana-dashboards/README.md

             claimName: home-nfs
 ```

-You only need to modify the `volume` in the specification to be whatever
+You will likely only need to adjust the `claimName` above to use this example.
-you are using for volumes.